An

 of VoIP calls is that congested Internet traffic has an effect on

 voice traffic.
-An on premise PBX incorporates signaling inside your
+An on-prem PBX incorporates signaling inside your